-To remove a repository, from the Migration menu or the context menu of the database node in the Navigator pane, select Uninstall Migration Repository.
-A warning dialog box will appear that asks you to confirm that you really want to uninstall the repository.
+To remove a repository, from the Migration menu or the context menu of the database node in the Navigator pane, select Configure DMU Repository.
+A dialog box will appear that offers you the option to uninstall the repository.
+If you select Uninstall the repository and click Next, the repository is uninstalled.
 When the repository has been uninstalled, a confirmation message appears to confirm the success of the operation.

 Scanning is the process of reading character values from the database, converting them to the target character set, and counting how many values change in conversion, do not fit into their columns, do not fit into their data types, or contain invalid character codes.
 Additional statistics, such as the maximum post-conversion length of values in a column, are calculated as well.
 The DMU stores the calculated counts and statistics in the migration repository as scan results.
 The character values resulting from the test conversion are themselves discarded.
 They are not stored permanently in the database.